Learn why food waste is a major problem in the U.S. and worldwide, what’s being done about it, and ways you can help reduce food waste.

 There are numerous factors.
 For example, oversized restaurant servings lead to excessive waste in fast food restaurants and sit-down eateries.
 Fruits and vegetables that are considered too small, too large, or visually unappealing are tossed out by retailers.
 And when crops are no longer profitable to harvest, farmers often leave fields to rot.

 On the consumer side, a lot of confusion exists about the freshness dates on packaged foods, and people sometimes throw out items prematurely.
-The largest segment of food waste comes from households allowing food to go bad.
+Most food that gets wasted comes from households allowing food to go bad.

 By Wasting Food, We’re Throwing Out A Lot of Nutrition